-A 225 acre onshore processing facility at Surasaniyanam processes natural gas and crude oil from the Ravva field.
-Currently, eight unmanned offshore platforms are being operated.The Ravva onshore terminal operates to the internationally environmental standard - ISO 14001 - and has the capacity to handle 70,000 barrels of oil per day (bopd), 95 million standard cubic feet per day (mmscfd) of natural gas and 110,000 barrels per day of injection water.
+A 225-acre onshore processing facility at Surasaniyanam processes natural gas and crude oil from the Ravva field.
+Currently, eight unmanned offshore platforms are being operated.The Ravva onshore terminal operates to the international environmental standard - ISO 14001 - and has the capacity to handle 70,000 barrels of oil per day (bopd), 95 million standard cubic feet per day (mmscfd) of natural gas and 110,000 barrels per day of injection water.
 The terminal also has the capacity to store one million barrels of crude oil onshore.

-In order to optimally harness the existing potential of the Ravva field, Cairn continues to evaluate and utilise numerous technology driven approaches aimed at increasing the ultimate recovery of oil and gas from the block.
+In order to optimally harness the existing potential of the Ravva field, Cairn continues to evaluate and utilise numerous technology-driven approaches aimed at increasing the ultimate recovery of oil and gas from the block.
 Over the years, the block has produced more than 269 mmbbls of crude and over 337 billion cubic feet of gas.

 The plant uptime of 99.7% demonstrates Cairn’s emphasis on operational efficiencies.
-The direct operating costs are one of the lowest among it's peers.
+The direct operating costs are one of the lowest among its peers.
 This is largely a result of Cairn’s focus on life-cycle planning, continuous monitoring, control of operational costs and innovative application of operating technologies.